Chengjie Zhou

 Hong Kong University of Science and Technology

-I am currently a PhD student in the Physics Department at HKUST and will graduate this summer.
-I received my bachelor's degree in physics from the Southern University of Science and Technology.
-My current research focuses on using van der Waals material-based, gate-tunable resonant tunnelling diodes to probe the electronic properties of small- and large-angle twisted homo-bilayer transition metal dichalcogenides, magic-angle twisted bilayer graphene, and related systems.
-I am broadly interested in moiré-related physics, particularly in exploring new candidates for the integer and fractional quantum anomalous Hall effect, the quantum spin Hall effect, and in the search for non-Abelian states in these moiré systems.
+Chengjie Zhou is currently a PhD student in the Physics Department at HKUST and will graduate this summer.
+He received his bachelor's degree in physics from the Southern University of Science and Technology. his current research focuses on using van der Waals material-based, gate-tunable resonant tunnelling diodes to probe the electronic properties of small- and large-angle twisted homo-bilayer transition metal dichalcogenides, magic-angle twisted bilayer graphene, and related systems.
+He is broadly interested in moiré-related physics, particularly in exploring new candidates for the integer and fractional quantum anomalous Hall effect, the quantum spin Hall effect, and in the search for non-Abelian states in these moiré systems.